brontosaurusrex/brontosaurusrex.github.io/_posts/2025-08-07-Presentation-with-Typst.md

 title: Presentation with Typst
 tags: web misc
 ---
+Produce a simple presentation template with say 3-5 different layouts that can be chosen like:
+ - Full page text
+ - Left text, right image
+ - Right text, left image

 Main idea: Do Not use any online services, produce everything offline.

 ## Install typst